john-james-ai/Ames/notes/notes.md

 ### Feature Engineering
 1. Added Age of home at time of sale by subtracting Year_Built from Year_Sold.
+2. Create District variable which target encoding four quantiles based upon rank of sale price.
+3. Crisis year if the property sold during 2008 crisis
+4. Nominal variables:
+   1. Has_Garage
+   2. Has_Deck
+   3. Has_Pool
+   4. Has_Bsmt
+5. Another nominal variable Two_Level

 ### Data Transformation
 1. Transformed target to Log Sales Priced.